RynnAethelWulf/python-api-challenge/README.md

 <b>Part-1</b>
 From the data of 574 city locations these were the trends observeved -
 - Temperature increases toward higher latitudes,as earth is tiltled at an angle approx 23.5 degrees where higher latitude are closer to sun and lower latitudes are away from the   sun based on the year.
-- Areas near the equator and to north latitiude  have much higher humidty than towards south poles.
+- Areas near the Equator and towards northern latitiude  have much higher humidty than towards south poles.
 Again due to the tilt of the earth towards sun.
 - A strong linear temeprature drop from eqautor towards north pole.

 <b>Part-2</b></br>
-Heat map that displays the humidity for every city of the data - Oct/2020</br>
+Heat map that displays the humidity for every city of the data on Oct/2020</br>

 ![alt text](https://github.com/bimalkprabha/python-api-challenge/blob/main/output_data/heatmap.png?raw=true)